nartawak/flutter-workshop/docs/workshops/01_punk_api/README.md

 Create an application that displays the Punk API beers :beers:.
 This application implements an UX Master/ Detail pattern.

-In this workshop, we will only use APIs provided by the Flutter SDK, no external dependencies.
+In this workshop, we will only use APIs provided by the Flutter SDK, no external dependencies except for HTTP call.

 ## What will you learn ?